Carlo Prater

-Carlo Ricardo Prater (born June 25, 1981) is a Brazilian professional mixed martial artist currently competing in the Welterweight division.
+Carlo Ricardo Prater (born June 25, 1981) is a Brazilian professional mixed martial artist previously competing in the Welterweight division.
 A professional MMA competitor since 2002, Prater has also formerly competed for the UFC, WEC, Strikeforce, the MFC, Vale Tudo Japan, the Palace Fighting Championship, Legacy FC, and Titan FC.

 Background

-Born in Sao Paulo, Brazil, Prater was raised along with his younger sister by parents who had been American missionaries in Brazil since the 1970s.
+Born in São Paulo, Brazil, Prater was raised along with his younger sister by parents who had been American missionaries in Brazil since the 1970s.
 Prater's father took a pulpit job in Connecticut, resulting in the family to move to the United States.
 Prater was enrolled in Tang Soon Do upon moving to the U.S. in 1987, which he continued training in for three years.
 After his parents divorced, Prater moved with his father to Oklahoma in 1993 and began competing in wrestling.
 After viewing the first UFC events, Prater began training in Brazilian jiu-jitsu and judo while he was also wrestling.
 Having excelled, Prater was recruited by MMA fighter and grappler Jeff Lindsey before moving back to Brazil in 1998.
 Still in high school, Prater also began training in Luta Livre as well as boxing and kickboxing.
 In 2000, Prater went to Thailand where he began competing in Muay Thai before later transitioning to competing in professional mixed martial arts, moving to Texas to train with Yves Edwards.